Bessie Love: Personal life

+Love was an early resident of the Laurel Canyon celebrity enclave, purchasing her first property in 1917, and a second in 1920, a log cabin that had previously operated as a roadhouse and which later became home to musician Frank Zappa.

 Love married then-stockbroker William Hawks at St. James' Episcopal Church in South Pasadena, California on December 27, 1929.
 Blanche Sweet was her matron of honor; Bebe Daniels, Carmel Myers, Norma Shearer, and Hawks's sister-in-law Mary Astor were among her bridesmaids; and Irving Thalberg and Hawks's brother Howard served as ushers.
 Adrian had designed a wedding dress for Love, but she instead wore a silk charmeuse gown by Howard Greer.
 The ceremony was attended by such celebrities as Cecil Beaton, Ronald Colman, Cecil B. DeMille, Hedda Hopper, Laura La Plante, Harold Lloyd, Anita Loos, Ramon Novarro, and William Powell, and it was mobbed by a crowd of 25,000.
 The wedding and reception were documented by the press and by Beaton in his Diaries, where he wrote that Love "looked like a terrified bird" but "radiated love".

 Following their wedding, the couple lived at the Havenhurst Apartments in Hollywood, and their only child, Patricia, was born in 1932.
 Four years later, the couple divorced.

 Love moved to England with her daughter in 1935, a year before her divorce was final.
 Her life in England kept her out of the eye of her American fans, which resulted in the American press erroneously reporting her as dead multiple times.
 Love became a British subject in the late 1960s.
 Love was a Christian Scientist.